-Figure 2 Locations of living microatolls in this study. (a) Islands of southern Singapore showing intertidal reef areas adapted from ref.66, field surveys and Google Earth imagery.
-'Siloso Point' refers to the reef site first described by ref.7. (b) Locations of the living microatolls surveyed at the Biola reef and the Raffles Lighthouse tide gauge on Pulau Satumu.
+Figure 2 Locations of living microatolls and tide gauges used in this study. (a) Map of Singapore and surroundings with location of panel (b) highlighted. (b) Islands of southern Singapore showing intertidal reef areas adapted from ref.70, field surveys and Google Earth imagery.
+'Siloso Point' refers to the reef site first described by ref.8. (c) Locations of the living microatolls surveyed at the Biola reef and the Raffles Lighthouse tide gauge on Pulau Satumu.
 P. = Pulau (Island).
-Image source: Google Earth (Imagery date: 10th February 2018). (c) Map of the Siloso Point reef showing the locations of the tide gauge and the living microatolls used in this study.
+Image source: Google Earth (Imagery date: 10th February 2018). (d) Map of the Siloso Point reef showing the locations of the tide gauge and the living microatolls used in this study.
 Image source: Google Earth (Imagery date: 2nd April 2024).
-Figure produced using the Generic Mapping Tools v.646.
+Figure produced using the Generic Mapping Tools v.650.

 Figure 3 Highest level of growth (HLG) of microatolls on the Biola reef. (a) Violin plots of HLG for surveyed Porites spp. microatolls relative to admiralty chart datum (ACD).
 Boxplot shows median, first quantile and third quantile.
 Ponded microatolls are those in the highest area of moated water.
-LAT: Lowest astronomical tide; MLWS: Mean low water springs; MLWN: Mean low water neaps. (b) Highest 2023 HLG per coral for unponded microatolls in panel (a) and highest surveyed postdiedown 2023 HLS for BIOL-L13.
+LAT: Lowest astronomical tide; MLWS: Mean low water springs; MLWN: Mean low water neaps. (b) Highest 2023 HLG per coral for unponded microatolls in panel (a) and highest surveyed post-diedown 2023 HLS for BIOL-L13.
 Microatolls discussed in the text are labelled.
-Note that a 2.7 cm uncertainty from surveying the tide-gauge benchmark applies to the value of ACD.
+Note that a 2.7 cm uncertainty from surveying the tide-gauge benchmark applies to the value of ACD, which is a correlated error for all microatoll elevation measurements.

-Figure 4 Selected corals of this study.
+Figure 4 Photographs of selected corals analysed in this study.
 Microatoll BIOL-L13: (a) before and (b) after the diedown in mid-2023 (pre-diedown HLG indicated with a dotted line); (c) bleached in May 2024; (d) as observed in August 2024.
 Arrows with equivalent numbers in (c) and (d) point to the same area of the microatoll before and after the 2024 diedown. (e) Microatoll BIOL-L13a with pre-2023 diedown HLG indicated with a dotted line.
 Photograph taken 5th August 2023. (f) BIOL-L56.
 Photograph taken 5th August 2023 after the mid-2023 diedown. (g) BIOL-L38 on 7th July 2023.
-Location of close-up photograph in panel (h) highlighted. (h) BIOL-L38 on 2 September 2023 showing recent partial mortality on the top of the microatoll's outer rim (to the left of the rule in the photograph). (i) BIOL-L14 on 11th May 2024, showing the coral fully exposed and bleached, but with no signs of recent partial mortality. (j) BIOL-L3 on 23rd April 2023.
+Location of close-up photograph in panel (h) highlighted. (h) BIOL-L38 on 2 September 2023 showing recent partial mortality on the top of the microatoll's outer rim (to the left of the rule in the photograph). (i) BIOL-L14 on 11th May 2024, showing the coral fully exposed and bleached, but with no signs of recent partial mortality. (j) BIOL-L3 on 23^{rd} April 2023.
 Additional photographs of these microatolls and other surveyed corals can be found in Supplementary Figure S5.
 Photo credits: (a-f,h,i) J.Q.S., (g,j) A.J.M.

 Figure 5 BIOL-L13's highest level of growth (HLG) in 2023 and highest level of survival (HLS) after the mid-2023 diedown. (a) Digital surface model of BIOL-L13 generated from a LiDAR point cloud captured on 5th August 2023.
-Elevations given as height above the reef substrate.
+Elevations are given as height above the reef substrate within the LiDAR scan area, and absolute magnitudes are arbitrary.
 Rectangles: swath profile areas used to measure pre-diedown HLG and post-diedown HLS annotated according to orientation.
-Swath profile from the WNW face shown in panel (b). (c) Relative elevations of pre-diedown HLG and post-diedown HLS elevations measured from the swath profiles.
-This figure uses the Scientific Color Map davos67.
+Swath profile from the WNW face shown in panel (b) as an example of the HLG and HLS measurement. (c) Relative elevations of pre-diedown HLG and post-diedown HLS elevations measured from all swath profiles.
+Details of the LiDAR scan processing and uncertainty estimation can be found in the Supplementary Information.
+This figure uses the Scientific Color Map davos71.